a-chaudhari/CloudChat/README.md

 ### Other Features
 * Private Messages are treated like their own channel.
 It's super easy to get started.
-* All urls are automagically turned into clickable links in chat and in topic *
+* All urls are automagically turned into clickable links in chat and in topic

+<a name="tech"></a>
 # Technical Highlights

 ### Separate proxy process

 The heart of CloudChat is the ChatProxy server.
-As an IRC connection isn't a stateless request, like a HTTP request, using the web server to hold the IRC connection didn't make sense.
+As an IRC connection isn't a stateless request, like a HTTP request, so using the web server to hold the IRC connection didn't make sense.
 So a separate daemon process was created, called ChatProxy.
 It is written in pure Ruby and it juggles many critical tasks.
 It has to talk to: 1) the IRC server (through Ruby1459) via a TCPSocket, 2) to Rails through a UNIX Domain Socket, and 3) to the client browser through a WebSocket connection.

 ChatProxy creates and maintains all IRC Connections.
 It's responsible for maintaining channel buffers and holding the connection state.
 And for keeping all connected clients in sync.